sjthompsonuk/Udacity-Neighborhood-Map-Project/README.md

 * To filter the listed landmarks, simply type in the filter input textbox.
 Entries will be automatically converted to lower case.

 * Clicking the 'clear filter' button will remove filter text, close any open information window and all Landmarks will display.

+## Service Worker

+The app has a built in Service Worker, so any cached pages will be served first, before any online code is returned.
+This should provide a better user experience.

 ## Attribution